tail-unica/hopwise/docs/source/user_guide/configuration.rst

 How to set config?
 -----------------------------
-RecBole supports three types of parameter configurations: Config files, Parameter Dicts and Command Line.
+hopwise supports three types of parameter configurations: Config files, Parameter Dicts and Command Line.
 The parameters are assigned via the Configuration module.

 For more details about setting config, please read